Yihao-DD/yihao-dd.github.io/_pages/about.md

 ---

 👋 **Hello!**
-My name is Yihao Wang, you can call me Chris.
-I guraduate from Hong Kong Baptist University (Zhuhai).
-Now, I am currently enrolling as an intern research assistant at INCLab, Shenzhen Graduate School, Peking University and work with professor Kai Lei.
-During my undergraduate period, I was a membership of Guangdong Provincial Key Laboratory of Interdisciplinary Research and Application for Data Science, and my supervisor was Ricky Yuen-tan Hou.
+My name is Yihao Wang, you can call me Ian.
+I guraduate from Hong Kong Baptist University.
+Currently, I am pursuing an M.S. in Applied Data Science at the University of Southern California.
+During my undergraduate studies, I was an RA of Beijing Normal-Hong Kong Baptist University supervised by Professor Hongjian Shi.
+🎯 **Research Interests**